MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 ## Going further

-Check out the PWA guides in these areas to learn how to increase customer engagement and provide a more seamless, OS-integrated app experience:
+Check out our other PWA guides to learn how to increase customer engagement and provide a more seamless, OS-integrated app experience:

  - **Push notifications.** Set up a push messaging service, service worker handler, and custom toast notifications to re-engage your users.
 Check out the Push API / Notification API examples in [*Service Workers: Going beyond the page*](https://blogs.windows.com/msedgedev/2017/12/19/service-workers-going-beyond-page/#8mU5rebKOuTt5HwG.97) to get started.

- - [**Windows tailoring.**](./windows-features.md) Using simple feature detection, your PWA can be progressively enhanced for Windows 10 customers through native Windows Runtime (WinRT) APIs, such as those for customizing Windows **Start** menu tile notifications and taskbar jumplists, and (upon permission) working with user resources, such as photos, music and calendar.
+ - [**Windows tailoring.**](./windows-features.md) Using simple feature detection, you can progressively enhance your PWA for Windows 10 customers through native Windows Runtime (WinRT) APIs, such as those for customizing Windows **Start** menu tile notifications and taskbar jumplists, and (upon permission) working with user resources, such as photos, music and calendar.

- - [**PWAs in the Microsoft Store.**](./microsoft-store.md) Learn more about the benefits of app store distribution and how to submit your PWA..
+ - [**PWAs in the Microsoft Store.**](./microsoft-store.md) Learn more about the benefits of app store distribution and how to submit your PWA.

+Also be sure to explore the great resources from around the dev community!
+[MDN web docs](https://developer.mozilla.org/en-US/Apps/Progressive/) and [Google Developers](https://developers.google.com/web/progressive-web-apps/) have excellent guides on *Progressive Web Apps*. https://pwa.rocks/ showcases real-world examples of PWAs, and https://hnpwa.com/ compares different frameworks and performance patterns for implementing a sample (*Hacker News* reader) PWA.